stackblitz/docs/docs/guides/integration/using-pr-new.md

 > <b>pr.new/</b>github.com/stackblitz/docs/tree/BRANCH-NAME

-You will be redirected to [Stackblitz editor](/guides/user-guide/working-in-stackblitz-editor) where you can explore the code, continue the work, or investigate the issue.
+You will be redirected to [StackBlitz editor](/guides/user-guide/working-in-stackblitz-editor) where you can explore the code, continue the work, or investigate the issue.

 ### Reviewing a PR